dfranx/shadered-docs/source/pluginapi.rst

 Menu
 ++++++++++++++++++++++++++++++++++++++++++

-UI methods for adding items to the menu bar & it's menus.
+UI methods for adding items to the menu bar & its menus.

 .. function:: bool HasCustomMenuItem()